RemyCiterin/LeanCoInd/README.md

-# LeanCoInd
+# IndexedEffects
-definition of coinductives types (M-types and indexed M-types) in Lean4, and some utilities for reasoning
+a work in progress implementation of indexed effects in Lean4